-To ensure that the above links in your supply chain run smoothly and efficiently, follow these best practices:
+To ensure that shipping and receiving in the warehouse runs smoothly and efficiently, follow these best practices:

 Implement Inventory Management Systems

-This type of software enables you to automate virtually all tasks while analyzing data in real-time for more accurate counts of inventory.
-All you have to do is load your existing inventory into the program, and you’ll be able to view your stock levels, set automatic reorder points, get inventory forecasting, and more.
+This type of software enables you to automate virtually all tasks while analyzing data in real-time for a more accurate inventory count.
+All you have to do is load your existing inventory into the program, and you’ll be able to view accurate stock counts, set automatic reorder points, get inventory forecasting, and more.

 Track Your Metrics